nikitabugrovsky/nikitabugrovsky.github.io/content/about/_index.md

 title = 'About'
 +++

 **Hello!**

-I'm Nikita, a Principal Software Engineer currently working at Red Hat in Israel.
+I'm Nikita, a Principal Software Engineer currently working at Red Hat.
 I'm passionate about building and refining technology, with a special interest in DevOps, cloud infrastructure, hyperscalers, and open-source projects.
 Throughout my career,
 - I've had the opportunity to work with a range of tools like Kubernetes, Jenkins, Terraform and many more.